axelvaldez/radical-companies/_posts/2022-03-10-E01-First-of-Earth.markdown

 ---
 layout:   post
-title:  "AND THEN THEY WANT TO BURN YOU<BR>E01 – FIRST OF EARTH"
+title:    "AND THEN THEY WANT TO BURN YOU"
+subtitle: "E01 – FIRST OF EARTH"
 authors:  "Matt Perez"
 image:    "book.jpg"
 ---

 <div style="display: none;">BREAKING: First child be born in space.
 Every country around the world claims the First of Earth as a native.